 Cheyenne’s West Edge is where Western heritage and leading-edge progress unite.
 Combining elements of the city’s rail-enabled industrial history with the shiny and new (the Laramie County Library, Saint Mary’s School, The Wyoming Tribune Eagle’s building, the Dineen building, etc.) the West Edge district has a unique and interesting persona.
 A persona that’s poised to create a welcoming and inclusive community focused on life, art, music and food.

 The West Edge persona celebrates its industrial past and its visible ties to the railroad.
 It’s proud of the extensive and well-worn brick inventory it holds — and excited about the progressive repurposing possibilities that inventory holds.
 The West Edge persona is hip, but not arrogant.
 It’s artsy, but not exclusionary.
+No matter why you need Viagra, it is always better to select trustful online pharmacies to order Viagra in Canada like super-viagra.com which offers sildenafil without prescription.
 It’s inviting, engaging, creative and cool.

 In 2011, the city of Cheyenne received a $1 million Brownfield EPA Coalition Grant.
 The grant became the foundation for planning and implementation efforts directed at making the Lower Capitol Drainage Basin and the West Edge of Downtown Cheyenne a vital, vibrant attractive and inviting place to live, work, shop and play.

 Although it has been historically challenged by the risk of flooding and the high costs of addressing the impact of previous industrial development in the area, the Lower Capital Drainage Basin has many assets, including historic buildings and proximity to downtown and the depot.